 We all have that voice, and it’s not always positive.
 Everyone has a story, and no one is perfect.
 Have you ever had a conversation with your parents or grandparents, and they didn’t understand?

 As modern technology speeds up, our society becomes more complex.
 As Mark speaks in the above video, the world will be very different in 25 years.

-I like to keep my stories short and sweet, so I’ll end with three brands with great products and support mental health awareness.
+I like to keep my stories short and sweet, so I’ll end with three brands with excellent products that support mental health awareness.
 I buy these products instead of helping other brands because change starts with you.
 Join in!

 MSYFA's story starts in the glow of a reality TV show.
 A question rang out through the drama and tears of the people on-screen — “where are their friends, and why aren’t they helping?”
 By the time the episode ends, Make sure your friends are okay.
-I was born with the mission of creating a community supporting growth and understanding in real-life friendships and bringing the drama and tears to an overdue end.
+I was born to create a community supporting growth and understanding in real-life friendships and bringing drama and tears to an overdue end.